 Objective: Students will be able to use meaningful criteria to evaluate the credibility of information found using Internet search engines.

 - Typically run as a 90 minute session (but can be modified).
 During the first half of the class, students work in small groups to analyze websites and build familiarity with evaluation criteria, then share their findings across groups and participate in a guided discussion.
 During the latter half of the session, students typically embark on Internet research for a specific course assignment while the librarian provides one-on-one scaffolding.
-Most classes are taught using the CRAAP evaluation method (currency, relevance, authority, accuracy, purpose) but the 5Ws approach is also an option.
+Most classes are taught using the ABCD evaluation method (authority, bias, currency, documentation); CRAAP evaluation method (currency, relevance, authority, accuracy, purpose), TRAAP (timeliness, relevance, authority, accuracy, purpose) and the 5Ws approaches are also offered.

 Objective: Students will gain awareness of the contextual nature of authority and the importance of evaluating the credibility of information.
 In addition, students will be able to employ meaningful criteria to evaluate sources.

 - This session takes a broader approach to source credibility, discussing the contextual fabric that alters the perceived credibility of a single source for different research questions and digging deeper into the authority assumed to attach to various methods of production, editing, and review.
-Most classes are taught using the CRAAP evaluation method (currency, relevance, authority, accuracy, purpose) but the 5Ws approach is also an option.
-Typically run as a 90 minute session, including hands-on practice with scaffolding, but can be modified.
+Most classes are taught using the ABCD evaluation method (authority, bias, currency, documentation); CRAAP evaluation method (currency, relevance, authority, accuracy, purpose), TRAAP (timeliness, relevance, authority, accuracy, purpose) and the 5Ws approaches are also offered.
+Typically run as a 90 minute session, including hands-on (on-ground or virtual) practice with scaffolding, but can be modified.

 Objective: Students will know which library resources are most relevant to the discipline under study, or the research question being investigated, and will be able to utilize the filters and tools in those databases to optimize search results.